KellzCodes/Popcorn-Previews/README.md

 [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py).

 #### Show Constructor Method
 The Tv Show constructor method is called when a new Show object is created.
-It must include 9 arguments.
-6 of the arguments are inherited from its parent, the Video class: [show.title](#show-title), [show.isMovie](#show-is-movie), [show.isShow](#show-is-show), [show.plot](#show-plot), [show.poster](#show-poster), [show.trailer](#show.trailer).
+It must include 9 variables.
+6 of the variables are inherited from its parent, the Video class: [show.title](#show-title), [show.isMovie](#show-is-movie), [show.isShow](#show-is-show), [show.plot](#show-plot), [show.poster](#show-poster), [show.trailer](#show.trailer).
 There are 3 variables that are not inherited and are unique to class Show: [show.season](#show-season), [show.episodes](#show-episodes), [show.station](#show-station).
 More details on